 This is a image about resolving complaints about dentist practice.
 A dentist while operating his patient.

-Many patients complain about dentists not providing enough information or explanations about their oral health conditions and treatment options.
+Another common patient complaint is that dentists don’t provide enough information or explanations about oral health conditions and treatment options.
 Feeling uninformed can lead to confusion and uncertainty.

-You, as a dentist, might be doing everything in your control to ensure that your patient’s treatment goes as planned.
-However, it might so happen that because of inadequate post-treatment care or any other reason that isn’t in your control, the treatment fails.
+As a dentist, you might be doing everything you can to ensure that your patient’s treatment goes as planned.
+However, it might happen that the treatment fails because of inadequate post-treatment care or any other reason that isn’t in your control.
+After all, how often do they floss?
+We all know the answer.

-How to resolve the lack of information complaints about dentists?
+How to prevent lack of information complaints before they happen

-To overcome this issue, consider the following solutions:
+To overcome lack of information complaints, consider the following solutions:

-• Discuss the treatment with them in detail and explain all possible consequences.
+• Discuss the treatment plan with them in detail and explain all possible consequences.

-• Inform your patients with all post-treatment care instructions.
+• Inform your patients of all post-treatment care instructions, including a breakdown of the potential risks of non-compliance.

 Dental complaint 4: Not actively listening to the patient’s issues

-You might be able to understand the problem by just listening to a few symptoms of the patient.
-However, if you don’t listen to your patient completely, they’ll feel that you don’t truly care about their health issue.
+While you may be able to understand any given problem by just listening to a few symptoms of the patient, they don’t know what information is relevant.
+Take the time to listen to them anyway.
+Even if your dental tech has suction in their mouth, appearing attentive can make a huge difference in patient perceptions of the care you provide.
+On the flip side, if you don’t listen to your patient completely, they’ll feel that you don’t truly care about their health.

-• Listen to your patient sympathetically and then suggest a procedure.
-This way, your patients will believe you’ve understood them correctly, and the suggested treatment will help them improve.
+• Listen to your patient calmly, allowing them to share their concerns and then suggest a procedure.
+This way, your patients will believe you’ve understood them correctly.

-• Highlight all the benefits and risks associated with the treatment they’ll undergo.
+• Highlight all the benefits and risks associated with the treatment they’ll undergo, giving specific mention of any risks they mentioned themselves.

 • Openly communicate and understand their fears and anxieties and provide any additional support they might need.